MichaelRumpler/GestureSample/README.md

 # GestureSample

 This is the sample project for **MR.Gestures**.
-It shows all the touch gesture handling possible with that library and Xamarin.Forms.
+It shows all the touch gesture handling possible with that library and .NET MAUI or Xamarin.Forms.

 To find out more about MR.Gestures visit [https://www.mrgestures.com](https://www.mrgestures.com).